When full time firefighter recruitment takes place, the selection process is outlined below:

 Stage 1 – Element 1 – Registration and sift (now closed)

-This will include a behavioural questionnaire and a situational judgement test.
+This stage includes a behavioural questionnaire and a situational judgement test.

 Stage 2 – Online Tests

-On successfully passing stage 1, applicants will progress to undertake the following online assessments:
+On successfully passing stage 1, applicants progress to undertake the following online assessments:

 - Numerical reasoning